Janis Paige

-Janis Paige (born Donna Mae Tjaden; September 16, 1922) is an American retired actress and singer.
-Born in Tacoma, Washington, she began singing in local amateur shows at the age of five.
+Janis Paige (born Donna Mae Tjaden; September 16, 1922 – June 2, 2024) was an American actress and singer.
+With a career spanning nearly 60 years, she was one of the last surviving stars from the Golden Age of Hollywood.

+Born in Tacoma, Washington, Paige began singing in local amateur shows at the age of five.
 After high school, she moved to Los Angeles, where she became a singer at the Hollywood Canteen during World War II, as well as posing as a pin-up model.

-This would lead to a film contract with Warner Bros., although she would later leave the studio to pursue live theatre work, appearing in a number of Broadway shows.
-She would continue to alternate between film and theatre work for much of her career.
-Beginning in the mid-fifties, she would also make numerous television appearances, as well as starring in her own sitcom It's Always Jan.
-With a career spanning over 60 years, she is one of the last surviving stars from the Golden Age of Hollywood.
+This led to a film contract with Warner Bros., although she later left the studio to pursue live theatre work, appearing in a number of Broadway shows.
+She continued to alternate between film and theatre work for much of her career.
+Beginning in the mid-1950s, she also made numerous television appearances, as well as starring in her own sitcom It's Always Jan.

-Early life and career
+Early life

-Paige was born Donna Mae Tjaden in Tacoma, Washington, the only child of Hazel Leah (née Simmons) and George S. Tjaden on September 16, 1922, primarily of Norwegian, German, English, and Cornish descent.
-She began singing in public at age five in local amateur shows.
-She moved to Los Angeles after graduating from high school and was hired as a singer at the Hollywood Canteen during World War II.
+Paige was born Donna Mae Tjaden in Tacoma, Washington, the elder child of Hazel Leah (née Simmons) and George S. Tjaden on September 16, 1922, primarily of Norwegian, German, English, and Cornish descent.
+She had a younger sister named Betty Jane (June 21, 1925, Tacoma, Washington – July 16, 2020, Windsor Locks, Connecticut), who was known by her married name of Betty Jane Finney.

+Paige began singing in public at age five in local amateur shows.
+She moved, with her mother and sister, to Los Angeles after graduating from high school, and she was hired as a singer at the Hollywood Canteen during World War II.
+Courtesy of MGM, she helped entertain the troops in February 1944 at Camp Roberts, California, starring in Rio Rita along with Ann Ayars.
 During the war, United States Army Air Forces pilots flying the P-61 Black Widow chose her as their "Black Widow Girl".
 In appreciation, she posed as a pin-up model, dressed in an appropriate costume.

+Film roles

 The Hollywood Canteen was a studio-sponsored club for members of the military.
-A Warner Bros. agent saw her potential and signed her to a contract.
+A Warner Bros. agent saw her there, saw her potential and signed her to a contract.
 She began co-starring in low-budget musicals, often paired with Dennis Morgan or Jack Carson.
 She co-starred in Romance on the High Seas (1948), the film in which Doris Day made her movie debut.
 Paige later co-starred in adventures and dramas, in which she felt out of place.
 Following her role in Two Gals and a Guy (1951), she decided to leave Hollywood.